-Leon has a chancery and commercial practice with a particular emphasis on traditional chancery and the Court of Protection.
+Regarded as “very clever, academic and good fun” (Chambers UK 2017) Leon has a commercial and chancery practice with a particular emphasis on onshore and offshore traditional chancery and the Court of Protection.

 In addition to inheritance, tax, commercial chancery and Court of Protection cases, Leon also advises on capital tax and succession planning.
 He gives seminars across the country on all aspects of private client work and has been praised as an “excellent” and “engaging” speaker.

 Leon also has a keen interest in regulatory and professional discipline law.
 He is a member of the judiciary of the Rugby Football Union and a lay member of the professional conduct committee of a national healthcare regulator.

 Leon is recommended by Chambers UK and Chambers HNW in this area.
 He is described as a “a rising star in the field” (Chambers UK 2018).
 His practice encompasses traditional onshore and offshore trust and inheritance disputes and he is regularly instructed by charities in litigation over legacies.